JGSS-GabrielSousa/PokeDex/README.md

 # PokeDex

- PokeDex showcasing some information about the pokemon, getting all the data from an external API.
+ PokeDex showcasing some information about the pokemon, getting all the data from external API's.

  https://jgss-gabrielsousa.github.io/PokeDex/